 (f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.

 WHISTLE BLOWER POLICY / VIGIL MECHANISM

-POLICY ON PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE
+CONFIRMATION OF COMPLIANCE ON PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE

-Your Company is committed to provide a safe and secure environment to its womenemployees across its functions and other women stakeholders as they are considered asintegral and important part of the Organization.
+Your Company is committed to provide a safe and secure environment to its womenemployees across its functions and other women stakeholders as they are considered asintegral and important part of the organization.

 RISK MANAGEMENT AND ADEQUACY OF INTERNAL FINANCIAL CONTROLS

 Your Companys internal financial controls ensure that all assets of your Companyare properly safeguarded and protected proper prevention and detection of frauds anderrors and all transactions are authorized recorded and reported appropriately.
 YourCompany operates through definitive Chart of Authorities (COAs) and Standard OperatingProcedures (SOPs) in respect of its operations including financial transactions.
 Such COAsand SOPs are regularly monitored and if required modified from time to time depending onbusiness requirements.

 Your Company has an adequate system of internal financial controls commensurate withits size and scale of operations procedures and policies ensuring orderly and efficientconduct of its business including adherence to the Companys policies safeguardingof its assets prevention and detection of frauds and errors accuracy and completeness ofaccounting records and timely preparation of reliable financial information.